9.4 Raising awareness about global issues

 BT Young Scientist and Technology Exhibition is a competition open to Second Level students aged between 12–19 years.
 Categories include ‘Biological and Ecological Sciences’ and many entries are related to environmental issues.

-An Taisce's Climate Ambassador programme is Ireland’s first ever initiative to train and support individuals taking action on climate change.
-The programme is co-ordinated by the Environmental Education Unit of An Taisce with support from the Department of the Environment, Climate and Communications.
+An Taisce's Climate Ambassador programme is Ireland’s first ever initiative to train and support individuals acting on climate change.
+The programme is coordinated by the Environmental Education Unit of An Taisce with support from the Department of the Environment, Climate and Communications.
 The Climate Ambassador programme is open to second and third level students and members of the public aged 18+.
-Ambassadors are given the tools, resources and network to instigate change in their schools, campuses and communities.
+Ambassadors are given the tools, resources, and network to instigate change in their schools, campuses, and communities.

 Neat Streets is an Anti-Litter and Waste Programme for Secondary Schools.
 Participating students design a project to tackle litter and waste, which they feel will be effective in reaching their schoolmates and engaging the wider community.
 It is run by An Taisce, which provides ongoing support, training, and equipment.